[Amazon FSx for NetApp ONTAP] Tried delivering audit logs of administrative activities to CloudWatch Logs using a Syslog VPC endpoint

 This page has been translated by machine translation.
 View original

-However, depending on an organization's audit log retention policy, 48 days may not be sufficient.
+However, there are cases where 48 days is insufficient depending on an organization's audit log retention policy.
 There may be cases where logs must be reliably retained for six months or more than a month.

 In such cases, you would want to deliver audit logs to CloudWatch Logs or an S3 bucket.
-However, as introduced in the following article, it is not possible to deliver directly from FSxN to these services.
+However, as introduced in the article below, it is not possible to deliver directly from FSxN to these services.

 https://dev.classmethod.jp/articles/amazon-fsx-for-netapp-ontap-audit-log-for-management-activities/

-As a solution, you could build a Syslog server, deliver logs to it, and then deliver from the Syslog server to CloudWatch Logs or an S3 bucket.
+As a workaround, you can build a Syslog server, deliver logs to it, and then forward them from the Syslog server to CloudWatch Logs or an S3 bucket.

 At this point, one of FSxN's constraints is that the Syslog forwarding destination must exist in the same subnet as the FSxN file system's subnet.
-This essentially means you end up building a Syslog server dedicated to the FSxN file system.
+This essentially means setting up a Syslog server dedicated to the FSxN file system.

-Even without that, EC2 instance maintenance is something you'd rather avoid.
+We already don't want to maintain EC2 instances in the first place.
 Availability is also a concern.
 If the Syslog server goes down due to an AZ failure, logs cannot be output during that time.
-Even if you try to build a Multi-AZ Syslog server as a countermeasure, without configuring it to operate as an Active/Standby HA cluster, logs will be delivered in duplicate during normal operation.
-This reduces log operability.
+As a countermeasure, even if you try to set up a Syslog server in Multi-AZ, you need to devise a way to operate it as an Active/Standby HA cluster, otherwise logs will be delivered twice during normal operation.
+This reduces the operability of logs.
 It's also concerning that the cost of log delivery and storage would double.

 https://dev.classmethod.jp/articles/cloudwatch-logs-syslog-ingestion/